Which city is cheaper, Porto or Albufeira?

 A large number of backpackers visit Porto, as it is a very popular resort town for budget travelers.
 By combining world-class activities with affordability, this city has become a popular stop off for backpackers in the area.

-Public transit is generally limited in Albufeira.
+Public transit is mostly limited in Albufeira.
 There are regional buses and even trains, but do take note that many of the train and bus stations are a good distance outside of town.

-Albufeira is generally not very walkable.
+Albufeira is generally not a very walkable resort town.
 Most people prefer to hire a car, but if your hotel is near the beach and you're ok with walking to restaurants, then you may be able to get away without one.
 If you hope to travel into the countryside at all then a car is necessary.

 People visit Porto because there is so much to do.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.